Marcos family: Dovie Beams and the expansion of the Conjugal Dictatorship

+Stolen wealth of the Marcos family

 The other Marcoses

-Ferdinand's sister Elizabeth Marcos-Keon became Governor of Ilocos Norte from 1971 to 1983.
-The Marcos couple's firstborn, Imee Marcos, was appointed chairman of the Kabataang Barangay from 1975 to 1986, and was assemblyman to the Batasang Pambansa for Ilocos Norte from 1984 to 1986.
+Ferdinand's sister Elizabeth Marcos-Keon became governor of Ilocos Norte from 1971 to 1983.
+The Marcos couple's firstborn, Imee Marcos, was appointed chair of the Kabataang Barangay from 1975 to 1986, and was assemblyman to the Batasang Pambansa for Ilocos Norte from 1984 to 1986.
 Secondborn Bongbong Marcos become vice governor of Ilocos Norte from 1980 to 1983 and governor of that same province from 1983 to 1986.

 Ferdinand Marcos was known for favoring family members with business concessions.
 He gave relatives government-related jobs, often putting them in charge of agencies or government-owned corporations with cash incomes.

 Fortuna Marcos Barba and her husband Marcelino Barba are said to have made a fortune from government logging concessions given to her by Ferdinand Marcos.
 Fortuna owned four undeveloped lots in the fashionable April Sound subdivision on Lake Conroe in the United States.
 The lots were suspected of being purchased with money stolen from the Philippine treasury.
 Fortuna Barba was the last surviving sister of Ferdinand Marcos until her death in March 2018.

 Only his brother Pacifico Marcos remains alive.
 He was placed in charge of Medicare, which collects compulsory insurance contributions from Philippine workers.
 By 1979, he also controlled at least 14 private corporations involved in mining, coconut refining, and management consulting.